What is it?

 How does it work?

-Though there are numerous fundamental estate planning components such as wills and power of attorney, we at Paradigm Insurance Inc. focus on life insurance.
+Though there are numerous fundamental estate planning components such as wills and power of attorney, we at Paradigm Insurance in Winnipeg. focus on life insurance.
 In the event of the death of the insured, a life insurance policy produces a tax-free benefit to the named beneficiary.
 This function makes life insurance a crucial inclusion in your estate planning strategy.

 Did you know?

 You can use life insurance to create tax-free inheritance benefits